Text-to-SQL Task-oriented Dialogue Ontology Construction: Experiments

 \paragraph{Results}

-See \Cref{tab:arxiv_plus_wikipedia_ontology_results} for the final {\TeQoDO} results compared to models from \citet{lo2024ontologylearning} (see \Cref{appendix:subsec:general_examples} for prediction and ground truth examples).
+See \Cref{tab:arXiv_plus_wikipedia_ontology_results} for {\TeQoDO} compared to models from \citet{lo2024ontologylearning} (see \Cref{appendix:subsec:general_examples} for examples).
 On Wikipedia, {\TeQoDO} does not outperform OLLM on most metrics, likely due to OLLM's extensive supervised training.
 However, {\TeQoDO} surpasses REBEL in fuzzy and graph F1, where it performs comparably to OLLM.
 On the continuous metric, {\TeQoDO} performs on par with Hearst patterns and REBEL.

-By clustering and merging tables, we reduce predicted table numbers and achieve competitive results on ArXiv. {\TeQoDO} attains the highest graph F1 and second-best continuous F1 on ArXiv, outperforming fine-tuned and few-shot models and matching supervised OLLM.
-This shows {\TeQoDO}’s induced ontologies closely match the ground truth structure.
+By clustering tables, obtain competitive results on arXiv. {\TeQoDO} achieves the highest graph F1 and second-best continuous F1 on arXiv, outperforming fine-tuned and few-shot models and matching supervised OLLM.
+This indicates that {\TeQoDO}’s induced ontologies closely match the ground truth structure.
 In fuzzy and continuous F1, {\TeQoDO} surpasses Hearst patterns and REBEL.
-Lower literal F1 scores reflect the absence of supervision in {\TeQoDO}.
-Results suggest text-to-SQL can adapt to ontologies beyond TOD, though ArXiv requires adjustments.
-The differing hierarchy depth poses challenges, as SQL suits the three-level TOD structure best.
-We argue that ArXiv’s high-level labels, with only 61 nodes for thousands of abstracts, underrepresent its content richness.
+Lower literal F1 scores follow from the absence of supervision in {\TeQoDO}.
+It adapts to ontologies beyond TOD, though arXiv requires specific adjustments.
+The differing hierarchy depth poses challenges, as SQL fits the three-level TOD structure best.
+We argue that arXiv’s high-level ontology, with only 61 nodes for thousands of abstracts, underrepresents its content richness.

-The main challenges for {\TeQoDO} on general ontologies are the dataset size and differing hierarchy levels compared to TOD ontologies.
-However, the graph F1 results indicate that the structure can be effectively induced on much larger ontologies, showing the generalisability of our approach.